Fruity, flowery or vanilla-like, sensuous and mesmerizing, the fragrance of certain winter flowers is anything but low-key.

 In cool, rich and well-draining soil, winter viburnum do just great, with their jasmine-like and vanilla fragrance (try out the hardy Viburnum x bodnantense).
 Planted in part shade, daphne ‘bois joli’ will appeal to you with its sensuous odor that also is a bit reminiscent of jasmine.

-Not notorious at all, Sarcococca humilis or sweet box can be planted in pots.
+A humble but steady bloomer, Sarcococca humilis or sweet box can be planted in pots.
 One way for those whose garden soil isn’t very humus-rich to still savor its delicious vanilla-like fragrance.

 Fragrant winter flowers for acidic soil